 Try one of my easy to make BBQ sauce recipes at home!

-Whether your a Kansas City native or new to the grill, these KC-style ribs can be smoked to perfection.
+Whether you're a Kansas City native or new to the grill, these KC-style ribs can be smoked to perfection.

 - Pat ribs dry.
 Apply a generous amount of rub to both sides of the ribs (4 to 5 tbsp).
 Transfer to an aluminum pan and refrigerate 30 min to 4 hr until rub looks moist.
 Stir mustard and 1 tbsp rub into Mop Sauce; set aside.

 - Heat grill to medium low (250°F) for indirect cooking and arrange smoker box or wood chips in grill.
 Place ribs in the pan on grill away from heat.
 Cover grill and cook, basting gently with Mop Sauce after 30 min and every 20 to 30 min until ribs are tender, 3 ½ to 4 hr.